 So what are the pros and cons of patching with WSUS?

 Pros of WSUS

-Cost: WSUS is a free tool, so businesses of any size can take advantage of its features.
-For smaller companies who aren’t able to utilize Microsoft’s enterprise-level system, SCCM, WSUS provides some patching automation capabilities at no upfront cost.
+WSUS is a free tool installed as a role on Windows Server.
+Technically, businesses of any size can take advantage of its features.
+For smaller companies who aren’t able to utilize Microsoft’s System Center Configuration Manager (SCCM), WSUS provides some patching capabilities at no upfront cost.

 Cons of WSUS

-Lack of reporting: Infrastructure visibility is increasingly important as attacks become more costly and compliance becomes stricter.
+Infrastructure visibility is increasingly important as attacks become more costly and compliance becomes stricter.
 WSUS fails to provide adequate reporting on network-wide vulnerabilities, leaving SysAdmins to patch together reports from several sources and hope they have accounted for everything.
 This lack of reporting can lead to unpatched vulnerabilities going unnoticed and failed audits.